torydebra/EmbeddedSystemRobEng2018-19/README.md

 The board used is a Microchip dsPIC30F4011 with pickit3 programmer.
 Note: only the mains are uploaded on Github, all the other stuff built automatically by the IDE are omitted.

-# Laboratories:

-* LAB1: Use of leds and buttons
-* LAB2: Timers
-* LAB3: Interrupts
-* LAB4: use of display: SPI
-* LAB5: UART to conect the board with the outside (a pc in our case)
-* LAB6: ADC : analog to digital converter
-* LAB7: PWM : generate a pulse width modulated signal to control the velocity of a servomotor.

 # Final project:
 ## Board to control autonomous catamaran
 Specifications [here](https://github.com/fafux/EmbeddedSystemRobEng2018-19/blob/master/Progetto.pdf)